kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 'Wholesome water' would have been obtained from North Wall.[^ref18] The decision to obtain fresh provisions from Dover is interesting.
 Until 1699, Deal was tied to the Cinque Port of Sandwich, as all corn and provisions had to sold by law at a market town, and so it was unable to supply fresh provisions to sailors, a subject which caused much distress.
 The townsmen complained: 'our being dependent on Sandwich for every article of food, places the people in a very great strait, incapacitates the ship agents and boatmen in sending daily supplies to the shipping and enhances the price, causing general complaint among the population'.[^ref19]
 <br><br>
 In 1700, Deal appointed a committee to obtain a Charter of Incorporation which it obtained under the reign of William III, enabling it to sell its own provisions.
-The victualling yard for the Royal Navy was at the Maison Dieu in Dover, which had a 'small cooperage, bakehouse and slaughterhouse, but no brewhouse', however they provided food such as ships' biscuits and cured pork designed for long voyages and hardly 'fresh'.[^ref20] Whether Shadwell was mistaken in his choice of Dover for fresh provisions or was in fact indicating that a sailor after a long sea voyage would not have been aware of the local wranglings about the sale of fresh provisions is uncertain.[^ref21]
+The victualling yard for the Royal Navy was at the Maison Dieu in Dover, which had a 'small cooperage, bakehouse and slaughterhouse, but no brewhouse', however they provided food such as ships' biscuits and cured pork designed for long voyages and hardly 'fresh'.[^ref20] Whether Shadwell was mistaken in his choice of Dover for fresh provisions or was in fact indicating that a sailor after a long sea voyage would not have been aware of the local wranglings about the sale of fresh provisions is uncertain.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/62/Anonymous_-_The_Maison_Dieu%2C_Dover_-_B1977.14.1673_-_Yale_Center_for_British_Art.jpg" label="The Maison Dieu, Dover, 1836" attribution="Yale Center for British Art, CC0, via Wikimedia Commons">

 On landing, Worthy sees his friend Rovewell, a gentlemen of fortune and asks 'But how does all our Deal Angels?' (referring to the local women) to which Rovewell replies:
 <br><br>
 'Why the few virtuous Women are as proud and as insolent as they us'd to be, and the Whores you left here about ten Months since, are dead with Rottenesss, and young Strums supply their Rooms.
 This is a monstrous Place for Wickedness!
-Fornication flourishes more here than in any Sea Port of Europe'.[^ref22]
+Fornication flourishes more here than in any Sea Port of Europe'.[^ref21]
 <br><br>
 Shadwell’s description of Deal as seen through the eyes of his character Rovewell, has an air of authenticity.
 In 1703, mayor of Deal, Thomas Powell describes how he 'parlayed' with a common prostitute who was brought to the whipping post to let all others like her know that '…The Mayor of Deal would serve them as he served her if they came to Deal and committed such wicked deeds as she had done.'
-Despite the best efforts of the townsmen of Deal to 'suppress many disorders',[^ref23] the town continued to have a reputation, and Daniel Defoe described it as 'that fatal town': 'the barbarous shores with men and boats abound - The men more barbarous than the shores are found' (_The Storm_, 1704).[^ref24] ,
+Despite the best efforts of the townsmen of Deal to 'suppress many disorders',[^ref22] the town continued to have a reputation, and Daniel Defoe described it as 'that fatal town': 'the barbarous shores with men and boats abound - The men more barbarous than the shores are found' (_The Storm_, 1704).[^ref23] ,
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/5c/North_Foreland_-_Deal_-_btv1b53010670p.jpg" label="North Foreland, Deal, c.
 18-19c" attribution="Bibliothèque nationale de France, Public domain, via Wikimedia Commons">

 The dissolute behaviour of Deal women and the visiting sailors continues to be a theme throughout the play and Shadwell refers to several pubs which are known to have existed at this time.
 Flip lodges at the Three Mariners, which Mizen, one of the foppish gentlemen captains, assumes to be a house of ill-repute: